Gustaf-C/anki-chinese-support-3/README.md

 The add-on is still in beta.
 By this I mean “it works, but I wouldn’t trust it with my children”.
 Expect occasional issues, and please make a back-up before trying it.
 I use it myself and haven't experienced data loss, but _your_ mileage may vary.

-Please report any issues [here](https://github.com/luoliyan/chinese-support-redux/issues) on GitHub.
+Please report any issues [here](https://github.com/Gustaf-C/anki-chinese-support/issues) on GitHub.
 Feature requests are also welcome.
+Pull requests even more so.

 If you are new to the Chinese Support add-on, the wiki from the previous version is still relevant ([here](https://github.com/ttempe/chinese-support-addon/wiki)).